TristramGoose/Password-Hasher/README.md

 Rules:
 <ul>
   <li>Try to keep your programming style similar to that which is already being used.</li>
-  <li>Every time I see a variable name start with a $dollar sign I die inside a little.
+  <li>Every time I see a variable name start with a $dollar sign I die a little inside.
 Please avoid!</li>
   <li>Keep conversations civil and about programming.
 Please no profanity.</li>.
 </ul>
 </p>